Skip to content

 npm scripts

-The package.json file includes a set of npm scripts which invoke the forta-agent CLI tool.
-When invoking npm start to run the bot, we are using the forta-agent run command.
+The package.json file includes a set of npm scripts which invoke the forta-bot CLI tool.
+But when invoking npm start to run the bot, we are simply invoking the bot script and running it directly.

 This will run blocks and transactions against your bot as they are mined.
-By default, blockchain data is pulled from the Cloudflare Ethereum gateway.
-You can also specify a JSON-RPC provider in the forta.config.json file (located in ~/.forta) by uncommenting the jsonRpcUrl property and setting it to a HTTP provider (e.g. https://mainnet.infura.io/v3/YOUR_INFURA_API_KEY).
+Blockchain data is pulled from the provided Cloudflare Ethereum gateway (as specified by the rpcUrl parameter to scanEthereum).

 It is also worth mentioning that bots are long-running processes.
 This means you can maintain state in-memory across blocks and transactions if needed.
 See the high transaction volume bot as an example of a stateful bot.